 Formal vs. Informal

-With proper planning, a sliding glass door can become a design centerpiece.
+With proper planning, a sliding door can become a design centerpiece.
 Whether that design feels formal or informal is up to you.
 Choose curtains and drapery for a formal treatment that exudes tradition and old-world charm.
 Shutters in dark colors and rich wood grains can also add formality.
 On the flip side, sliding panels and vertical shades can be made with bright colors and playful patterns to express a welcoming informality.
 Shutters can be custom painted to express any mood you’re trying to convey.
 Graber offers you the full spectrum of colors, patterns, fabrics, and designs.

 Match Your Current Aesthetics